meaniebeanie22/meaniebeanie22.github.io/chapters/how-i-began-my-sea-adventure.md

 he’s going now to see Ben Gunn.”

-I was right, as appeared later; but in the meantime, the house being stifling hot and the little patch of sand inside the palisade ablaze with midday sun, I began to get another thought into my head, which was not by any means so right.
+I was right, as appeared later; but in the meantime, the house being stifling hot and the little patch of sand inside the [:palisade](https://en.wikipedia.org/wiki/palisade) ablaze with midday sun, I began to get another thought into my head, which was not by any means so right.
 What I began to do was to envy the doctor walking in the cool shadow of the woods with the birds about him and the